-Consideration will be given as stated under the ‘Enrolment Considerations’ section below.
+Consideration will be given as stated under the ‘Enrolment Considerations’ section above.
 An interview with the Principal or Executive will then be required.

 Planning is well underway for enrolled students commencing in Year 7 2015 at Brigidine College.
 Parents will be mailed a diary claimer in July for three special events in Term 4.
 Attendance at these events is very important for a smooth transition into College life.

 Welcome Day Thursday 16 October 9:15am – 2:30pm

 Assessment Day Saturday 18 October 8:45am – 12:00pm

 Information Evening Tuesday 18 November 7:00pm – 9:30pm

 Should you have any queries please contact the Registrar, Jennifer Kirkby on 9988 6281